Orange County Motorcycle Accident Lawyers

 Common Types Of Motorcycle Accidents In Orange County

-Here are some of the most common types of motorcycle accidents our Orange County injury law firm handles:
+Here are some of the common types of motorcycle accidents our Orange County injury law firm handles:

-• Left-Turn Collisions β€” This happens when a vehicle in front of a motorcycle makes an abrupt left turn.
+- Left-Turn Collisions — This happens when a vehicle in front of a motorcycle makes an abrupt left turn.
 Accidents like this often occur at intersections where the driver is unable to see the oncoming motorcycle.

-• Lane Changing Accidents β€” This occurs when a car suddenly changes lanes and collides with a motorcycle in the driver’s blind spot.
-Seek help from dedicated Orange County car accident lawyers to get compensated for the resulting damages.
+- Lane Changing Accidents — This occurs when a car suddenly changes lanes and collides with a motorcycle in the driver’s blind spot.

-• Head-On Collisions β€” This is a particularly dangerous and often fatal type of motorcycle crash.
+- Head-on Collisions — This is a particularly dangerous and often fatal type of motorcycle crash.
 It occurs when a motorcycle and another vehicle collide front-to-front at high speeds.

-• Rear-End Collisions β€” When a car hits a motorcycle from behind, the rider can be catapulted off the bike.
+- Rear-End Collisions — When a car hits a motorcycle from behind, the rider can be catapulted off the bike.
 This usually happens during traffic accidents where the motorcycle stops suddenly in front of a car.

-• Lane-Splitting Accidents β€” Riding between lanes of slow-moving or stopped traffic can result in accidents due to the close proximity of vehicles, which makes it hard for the motorcyclist to maneuver.
+- Lane-Splitting Accidents — Riding between lanes of slow-moving or stopped traffic can result in accidents due to the close proximity of vehicles, which makes it hard for the motorcyclist to maneuver.

-• Single-Motorcycle Crashes β€” These accidents usually only involve the motorcycle itself.
+- Single-Motorcycle Crashes — These accidents typically involve only the motorcycle itself.
 Common causes include human error, road hazards, or brake failure.

-• Cornering Accidents β€” A rider might lose control while taking a turn or corner, causing the motorcycle to be propelled at excessive speed.
+- Cornering Accidents — A rider might lose control while taking a turn or corner, causing the motorcycle to be propelled at excessive speed.

-• Open Door Accidents β€” When a parked car’s door suddenly opens into the path of a motorcycle, the motorcycle rider may crash into it.
+- Open Door Accidents — When a parked car’s door suddenly opens into the path of a motorcycle, the motorcycle rider may crash into it.

 Usual Causes Of Motorcycle Accidents In Orange County

 In 2021, alcohol-related driving fatalities in California increased by 16% from the previous year.
-Although the statistic measures the number of fatalities for all types of vehicles, motorcyclists are still particularly vulnerable.
+Although the statistic measures the number of fatalities for various types of vehicles, motorcyclists are still particularly vulnerable.
 In 2023, Orange County recorded 43 alcohol-involved fatalities and 28 drug-involved fatalities.

 The OC is home to major hubs like John Wayne Airport and the Irvine Business Complex, where crowds gather by the thousands at a time.
 Popular spots, like The Disneyland Resort and South Coast Plaza, attract tourists from across the state, with most racing to get first dibs on tickets and shopping deals.
-With the urgent need to get ahead of everyone, many motorists speed up beat traffic.
+With the urgent need to get ahead of everyone, many motorists speed up to beat traffic.

-Wet and slippery roads reduce the traction of vehicle tires, increasing the likelihood of it skidding off the road.
+Wet and slippery roads can reduce the traction of vehicle tires, increasing the likelihood of them skidding off the road.
 Motorcycles are particularly vulnerable to slippery roads compared to cars due to having only two wheels and a smaller contact patch.
 This can result in the rider losing control of the motorcycle, potentially causing a fatal traffic accident.

-When drivers travel in the opposite direction of traffic, the likelihood of them getting in a head-on collision greatly increases.
+When drivers travel in the opposite direction of traffic, the likelihood of them getting in a head-on collision increases.
 Although relatively rare, these types of accidents put everyone involved at risk of more severe injuries than typical car accidents.
 The resulting damage and force of the collision can cause catastrophic injuries to a vulnerable motorcycle rider.

 Winding And Narrow Roads

 Ortega Highway is characterized by its winding, narrow roads that cut through Orange County’s mountainous terrain.
-These sharp curves and blind turns are a huge and often fatal challenge for motorcyclists to navigate, especially at higher speeds.Β
+These sharp curves and blind turns are a huge and often fatal challenge for motorcyclists to navigate, especially at higher speeds.

 High Traffic Volume